We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Promote environmental citizenship through this site's "green learning" units.
 The curriculum ranges from examining how electricity works, understanding the balance of ecosystems, to a high school unit on sustainable futures.
 Enjoy the interactive wind turbine and carbon calculator.
 The animation for grades 4 - 7 is engaging, and the video presentations for high school students on sustainability is powerful.
 Green Learning provides educators with an array of hands-on activities, online learning opportunities, printable materials, assessment tools, and valuable resources such as environmental experts to contact.
 Each environmental concept taught provides opportunities for real world learning, encourages social action, and advocacy.
 Teacher friendly planning tools can help meet instructional time constraints, students learning styles, and promote cross-curricular connections.
 The site is free but requires registration.
 Membership provides access to additional educational materials and a monthly newsletter.
 This program comes to us from Canada.

-In the ClassroomThe e-Card project series invites students to research a topic, write a persuasive letter to an individual they believe makes decisions that effect environment, then design and create an e-Card.
+In the ClassroomThe e-Card project series (found under Programs) invites students to research a topic, write a persuasive letter to an individual they believe makes decisions that effect environment, then design and create an e-Card.
 Have your students share their work on the e-Cards website and view what other students have created.

 This resource requires PDF reader software like Adobe Acrobat.